Douglas Stahlman

 After a short hiatus, Stahlman appeared in the September 1915 newspaper with a commitment to incarceration.
 An appointed local commission declared him insane and transferred him to the Dixmont State Hospital where he spent the rest of his life; dying on August 26, 1942.
 His grave is located in the Temple Cemetery near Hazen, PA.

-Not surprisingly, his unusual behavior and the role that Douglas played out within the community generated a mix of both support and disdain for his cause.
+Not surprisingly, his unusual behavior and the role that Douglas played within the community generated a mix of both support and disdain for his cause.
 As a matter of preference he took the harder path, which he described as, “I choose to be a fool in the eyes of men rather than the eyes of God.”
 His legacy today continues to invoke intrigue, speculation, and discussion.
 By learning what Douglas Stahlman wrote on paper and stone, we may better understand both the man and the community he touched.

 The Journals